 The governing body is required to introduce and approve the annual budget no later than February 10, of the fiscal year.
 The budget is required to be adopted no later than March 20, and prior to adoption must be certified by the Division of Local Government Services, Department of Community Affairs, State of New Jersey.
 The Director of the Division of Local Government Services, with the approval of the Local Finance Board may extend the introduction and approval and adoption dates of the municipal budget.
 The budget is prepared by fund, function, activity and line item (salary or other expense) and includes information on the previous year.
 The legal level of control for appropriations is exercised at the individual line item level for all operating budgets adopted.
 The governing body of the municipality may authorize emergency appropriations and the inclusion of certain special items of revenue to the budget after its adoption and determination of the tax rate.
 During the last two months of the fiscal year, the governing body may, by a 2/3 vote; amend the budget through line item transfers.
 Management has no authority to amend the budget without the approval of the governing body.
 Expenditures may not legally exceed budgeted appropriations at the line item level.
-During 2022 and 2021 the Borough Council did not increase the original budget.
-However, the governing body approved several budget transfers during 2022 and 2021.
+During 2023 the Borough Council increased the original budget by \$11,788.
+The increase was funded by additional aid allotted to the Borough in 2023.
+During 2022 the Borough Council did not increase the original budget.
+In addition, the governing body approved several budget transfers during 2023 and 2022.